 - If the preceding options are not relevant, then aACE uses the default tax profile.

-On an order, you can manually override the calculations: Edit the order, click the Tax drop-down field in the Totals section, and select one of the available tax profiles:
+On an order, you can manually update the tax profile used for tax calculations: Edit the order, click the Tax drop-down field in the Totals section, and select one of the available tax profiles.